rotundasoftware/cartero/README.md

 ### Properties of bundle.json

 Each of your bundles may contain a `bundle.json` file that specifies meta-data about the bundle, such as dependencies.
 (Note: An actual bundle.json file, since it is simple JSON, can not contain JavaScript comments, as does the example.)
-By using the `bundleProperties` grunt taks option, you can alternatively specify this meta-data for all bundles in a central location.
+By using the `bundleProperties` grunt task option, you can alternatively specify this meta-data for all bundles in a central location.

 ```javascript
 // Sample bundle.json file